savvyh/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

 - We are not allowed to import module.
 - Respect the pycodestyle.
 - All files must be executable.
-- Use #!/usr/bin/python3
+- Use `#!/usr/bin/python3`

-Python Test Cases :
+Python Unit Test :

 - All test files should be inside a folder tests
-- All test files should be text files (extension: .txt)
+- All test files should be text files (extension: `.txt`)
-- All tests should be executed by using this command: python3 -m doctest ./tests/*
+- All tests should be executed by using this command: `python3 -m doctest ./tests/*`
 - All class, modules and functions should have a documentation
+- Tests folder should be the same as the project, for exemple `models/base.py` >> `tests/test_models/test_base.py`
+- All tests should be executed by using this command: `python3 -m unittest discover tests`
+- Test file by file by using this command: `python3 -m unittest tests/test_models/test_base.py`

 ### Tasks :arrow_heading_down:
 0. If it's not tested it doesn't work :